 Data recovery is usually painless.
 Moreover, in the rare case where offsite servers crash, they (offsite servers) have backed up the data further onto their own drives.
-This makes using an offsite server for your backup and recovery an effective method of keeping your information safe.
+This makes using an offsite server for the backup and recovery of your data an effective method of keeping your information safe.

-Depending on the kinds of data you need to keep your business running, you may choose to back up your data on a daily, weekly, or even monthly basis, though most business opt for either of the first two.
+Depending on the kinds of data you need to keep your business running, you may choose to backup your data on a daily, weekly, or even monthly basis, though most businesses opt for either of the first two.
 However, for financial data, a daily backup is almost a certainty.
 External drives become invaluable in the process of protecting your business data.

 As you can see, both external drive storage and offsite storage options are potential necessities.
 Which one is better for you is entirely dependent on your type of business.
-Since data backup and recovery works basically the same way, the real consideration you must make is whether you need a short term or long-term solution and whether the short-term option costs more than the long term one.
+Since the backup and recoverry of data works basically the same way, the real consideration you must make is whether you need a short term or long-term solution and whether the short-term option costs more than the long term one.